chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 For transparency, I’ve kept all my posts in Markdown files with Nunjucks templating for now.
 I only really use <code>{&percnt; raw &percnt;}</code> to prevent Nunjucks in my code blocks from being rendered, as well as my custom shortcodes {{ echo }}`{% callout %}` and `{% codepen %}`{{ /echo }}.
 It should be a pretty quick update with replacing `raw` with `echo`, but I ran out of weekend/steam/willpower/excuses (pick one).

-Also, I quickly hacked together Vento syntax highlighting via Prism for this article, it isn‘t perfect but I do hope it makes the reading experience a little better than a monochrome block of text.
+Also, I quickly hacked together Vento syntax highlighting via Prism for this article, it isn’t perfect but I do hope it makes the reading experience a little better than a monochrome block of text.
 And I do hope you enjoyed all these “fun” section heading titles as much as I did making them!

 ## More reading
 - [Vento’s documentation](https://vento.js.org/syntax/)